OsmondOlive/bioflowhub/_posts/2026-04-29-home-workouts.md

 ## Recovery Between Sessions

 Training is the stimulus.
 Recovery is where adaptation actually occurs.
-A session that leaves you unable to move properly the following day is not better training — it is a recovery debt that reduces the quality of subsequent sessions and increases injury risk over time.
+A session that leaves you unable to move properly the following day is not better training; it is a recovery debt that reduces the quality of subsequent sessions and increases injury risk over time.

 Muscle protein synthesis, the process by which the body repairs and builds muscle tissue, peaks in the 24–48 hours following a training session.
 Adequate protein intake during this window, combined with sufficient sleep, is what converts the training stimulus into actual physical change.
 A session without adequate recovery support is a stimulus without the response.

 Practical recovery essentials: sleep 7–9 hours per night, consume adequate protein distributed across meals (0.4–0.5 grams per kilogram of body weight per meal works well as a practical target), and avoid scheduling intense sessions on consecutive days for the same muscle groups.
-Active recovery — light walking, stretching, or gentle mobility work — on off days maintains blood flow to recovering tissues without adding significant stress.
+Active recovery (light walking, stretching, or gentle mobility work) on off days maintains blood flow to recovering tissues without adding significant stress.

 **References:**
 - Churchward-Venne TA, Burd NA, Phillips SM.
 (2012).
 Nutritional regulation of muscle protein synthesis with resistance exercise: strategies to enhance anabolism. *Nutrition and Metabolism*, 9(1), 40.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/22594765/){:target="_blank" rel="noopener"}